- Hong Kong Lawyer

 Hong Kong Lawyer has an independent editorial board including representatives from various sectors of its readership.
 All submissions to the journal are subject to review by the editors and the Editorial Board.
 The Editorial Board reserves the right to make all final decisions as to publication or otherwise of submissions and there is no obligation on the Editorial Board to provide reasons for its decisions to contributors.

-Submissions must usually be original contributions and not under consideration by any other publication, although some exceptions may be made.
-It is assumed that submissions have not previously been published in whole, in part or in substance and will not be submitted to other periodicals.
+Submissions to the journal must be original contributions and not under consideration or previously published by any other publication, online or print.
+Exceptions in special circumstances may be considered, however, it must be expressly communicated by the contributor if the submission has previously been published on any online or print platform or if it is under consideration for publication by any online or print platform.
+Otherwise, it is assumed that the submission has not previously been published and is not going to be published in whole, in part or in substance by any other publication.
 Any discovered instances of plagiarism may result in future submissions from that contributor being disregarded.
 Suspected cases of plagiarism by contributors who are members of the Law Society of Hong Kong may be reported to the Council of the Law Society.

 Contributors should make all reasonable efforts to ensure that the content of their submission is accurate and correct.
 Submissions must be thoroughly researched.
 All primary and secondary sources should be checked by the contributor and properly cited.

 All analytical or review articles should endeavour to balance the available viewpoints.
-Marketing or self-promotion of a particular company, organisation or individual within the body of the article should be avoided.
+Explicit marketing or self-promotion of a particular company, organisation or individual within the body of the article is not permitted.
 Individual contributors and their company or organisation may be credited as an endnote.

 - Footnotes are not used in the journal.
 All necessary references should be contained in the body of the text.